10 TRX Trainer Exercises To Improve Your Power, Speed, Strength

-From runners to powerlifters, sports athletes to yoga bunnies.
-Whatever your sport, a strong set of abdominals are crucial in every exercise.
+From runners to cyclists, triathletes to yogis.
+Whatever your sport, a strong set of abdominal muscles is crucial in every exercise.
 To increase power, strength, speed, balance, agility and coordination, a strong core is the centre of all training.

 Our TRX workout comprises of 10 exercises, each getting progressively harder as you dig deeper into the challenge.

 Hold both TRX handles at a medium length and sink into a lunge.
 As you hit the bottom of the lunge (knee just off the floor), explode off both feet and switch legs (whilst airborne) to lunge on the alternative leg.
 Perform a minimum of 10 to pass this move.

 The pistol squat is perhaps one of the toughest body weight exercises there is, requiring leg strength, balance, flexibility, supple joints and advanced coordination.
 Holding onto the TRX will help you with balance, but the leg strength is all down to you.
 Grabbing both TRX handles, extend one leg in front of you and sink down into a squat, driving off the single supporting leg to return to standing.
 Let’s see 6 per side before you check off number two!